zypin-selenium/zypin/docs/coding-style.md

 - Users shouldn't need config files for basic usage
 - Smart defaults over configuration options

+### 4. No Empty Lines
+- **Do not use empty lines** to separate code sections
+- Use comments (e.g., `// Section Name`) to group related logic instead
+- Code should be dense but organized via comments

 ## Code Organization

 ### Hoist Rule